FUTURE PROOF: Writing with AI

 And this becomes the tale that GPT-2 produced:

-According to the researchers, this technique of reading isn’t simply the brainchild of Amazon Kindle users.
+According to the researchers, this reading technique isn’t simply the brainchild of Amazon Kindle users.
 Users of Android devices are also a remarkable market for faux reading.
 There are numerous theories to explain this.
 Firstly, the tool in a consumer’s hand isn’t the same as the pill or computer they’re analyzing.
-Secondly, the tool used to get entry to the Internet might be tampered with in some way.
-A 1/3 motive is the user may additionally simply replica and paste content material at once into their digital characters.
+Secondly, the device used to get entry to the Internet might be tampered with in some way.
+A 1/3 motive is the user may simply replica and paste content material into their digital characters.

-However, another explanation is that the tool does now not have voice reputation skills at all.
-If that is the case, then voice popularity is more superior to Google’s translation engine.
-As such, these users are tricked into wondering they may be studying from a real author – the ebook is made to sound authentic as quickly as they are attempting and examine.
+However, another explanation is that the tool now does not have voice reputation skills.
+If that is the case, voice popularity is superior to Google’s translation engine.
+As such, these users are tricked into wondering if they may be studying from a real author – the ebook is made to sound authentic as quickly as they attempt to examine it.

 At a short glance, the sentences appear excellent.
-The spelling and grammar are first-rate, and the words seem to flow well sufficient.
+The spelling and grammar are first-rate, and the words seem to flow well sufficiently.
 But if you study the sentences more cautiously and attempt to make sense of them, you’ll realize that the object is gibberish.
-If you desire to evaluate it in the real article, visit https://bbc.In/33tPeqU.
+If you desire to evaluate it in a real article, visit https://bbc.In/33tPeqU.

-As you could see, we’re still a ways from having machines update authors and newshounds.
+As can see, we’re still from having machines update authors and newshounds.
 Still, like every technology, this one will best enhance with time.
 Will it eventually replace humans in how self-reliant driving automobiles are expected to update taxi drivers and truck drivers?

-Personally, I doubt it.
+I doubt it.
 Writing is both an art and technological know-how.
 The technology part, which involves regulations and shape, can be mastered using machines pretty effortlessly; however, the art component is wherein human contact is available.
 That is tons tougher for machines to duplicate.
-As opposed to viewing AI with fear, writers must view it as a device to assist them in writing higher.
+Rather than viewing AI with fear, writers must view it as a device to assist them in writing higher.
 Already, commercially, numerous tools may be used to make your writing more efficient.

 Edumerson